vgaldi/fw-lab/content/post/2024-04-10_Springer-chapter-published/index.md

 +++

-Our chapter on ["Wave propagation and field manipulation in non-Hermitian metastructures"](/publication/moccia-2024-nh-springer) has been published in the book [*The Advancing World of Applied Electromagnetics: In Honor and Appreciation of Magdy Fahmy Iskander*](https://link.springer.com/book/10.1007/978-3-031-39824-7) (Springer; editors: A. Lakhtakia, C. M. Furse, T. G. Mackay).
+Our chapter on ["Wave propagation and field manipulation in non-Hermitian metastructures"](/publication/moccia-2024-nh-springer) has been published in the book entitled [*The Advancing World of Applied Electromagnetics: In Honor and Appreciation of Magdy Fahmy Iskander*](https://link.springer.com/book/10.1007/978-3-031-39824-7) (Springer; editors: A. Lakhtakia, C. M. Furse, T. G. Mackay).